kevinctofel/blog2/content/post/2020-07-17-this-68-storage-upgrade-was-well-worth-it-even-if-it-was-twice-the-cost-of-an-ssd.md

 ## How much more expensive are these drives?

-You do pay more for this type of drive and of course, you PC motherboard has to support it.
-Obviously mine does support PCIe 3 drives like this and it's also capable of handling the next-gen drive interface for PCIe 4, so I'm good for a while.
+You do pay more for this type of drive and of course, your PC motherboard has to support it.
+Obviously mine does support PCIe 3 drives like this and it's also capable of handling the next-gen drive interface for [PCIe 4](https://en.wikipedia.org/wiki/PCI_Express#PCI_Express_4.0), which should double these speeds in theory with the right drive, so I'm good for a while.

 How much more do you pay?
 About double for the same amount of storage.
 I paid $60 for 500 GB of SSD storage and this 250 GB drive was $68.
 Typically people price storage as cost per GB of capacity but that doesn't completely apply here.
 Yes you're getting less storage capacity but you're getting much faster speeds.

 My take: If you have a PC that can use the M.2 NVME drives and can afford it, get one the next time you need to add storage.

-And a #ProTip: Not all of these are equal.
+And a #ProTip: ***Not all of these are equal***.

 Some can only use 2 PCIe lanes for bandwidth so they'll be about 50 percent slower than the drive I bought.
 My drive uses 4 lanes for data and some others use 3.
+You get what you pay for.

 ## My next steps